hogyulee/cs374/DP4_Revised.md

 3. Try to select someone other than Brad as the target of the payment request.
 4. Send a payment request to the selected family member.
 5. Go back to the home page.
-6. Check whether your request was processed correctly
-- a.
-Check new notification.
-- b.
-Check details of the notified request.

 ## Task #3: Add Another Family Member to Permission Request
 ![image4](https://github.com/hogyulee/cs374/assets/66636839/189310a7-1b23-455c-a132-af740aebfd58)
+> Let's assume that 1 hour passed after you performed task 2.

 1. Start from home.
 If you are not at homepage, move to home.
-2. Move to processing request
+2. It's been an hour since you sent the request in task2, and it hasn't been approved yet.
 - a.
-Click processing request on main page
+Check your notifications
 - b.
-Or Click the [more] button on Requests section and click processing request.
+Click on the new notification and check your payment status.
-3. Add an additional family member for approval
+3. You can also request payment to other family members.
+Add an additional family member for approval
 - a.
 Click the [change] button and choose any person you want
 - b.
 Click the [request] button
 4. Verify the update request status